gaiar/nginx_configurations/README.md

 Important: you should build nginx if you are using Debian 8 (Minibian, OSMC, Raspbian), especially on ARM device like Raspberry Pi.
 On Ubuntu you don't need to build from source, just add the official nginx PPA, and install nginx-extras (you need extras if you need full WebDAV support).

+***
-You need to add the Debian contrib and non-free components to your sources!
-More details at:
+You need to add the Debian contrib and non-free components to your apt sources:

+echo "deb http://httpredir.debian.org/debian jessie main contrib non-free" >> /etc/apt/sources.list.d/deb-contribnonfree.list
+echo "deb-src http://httpredir.debian.org/debian jessie main contrib non-free" >> /etc/apt/sources.list.d/deb-contribnonfree.list
+echo "deb http://httpredir.debian.org/debian jessie-updates main contrib non-free" >> /etc/apt/sources.list.d/deb-contribnonfree.list
+echo "deb-src http://httpredir.debian.org/debian jessie-updates main contrib non-free" >> /etc/apt/sources.list.d/deb-contribnonfree.list

+If you run apt-get update and you recevive a GPG error that a publick key is not availble, then first install

+apt-get install debian-keyring

+and do and update.
+If you still receive the error after update, then install

+apt-get install debian-archive-keyring

+***

 This script is partly based on work by Matt Wilcox https://gist.github.com/MattWilcox/402e2e8aa2e1c132ee24 and a fork by Matthew Vance https://gist.github.com/MatthewVance/dcc377523ca1b1159ded